 Mamquam Elementary School

-We promote diversity in a safe, encouraging, healthy environment.
+We promote diversity in a safe, encouraging, and healthy environment.

 1) To offer the students the right to learn

-2) To ensure that each member of the school community creates a school climate that is safe, caring, and orderly for learning and working.
+2) To ensure that each member of the school community creates a school climate that is safe, caring, and orderly for learning.

 3) To guide students towards accepting responsibility for their actions, applying self-control, and developing conflict resolution skills.